smlsharp/smlsharp/README.md

 -------

-The SML# Compiler and its supporting tools are open source software being distributed under a (revised) BSD-style license, as described in the file "LICENSE" included in this distribution package.
+The SML# Compiler and its supporting tools are open source software being distributed under the MIT license, as described in the file "LICENSE" included in this distribution package.

 Third-party source code used and/or included